yhern006/3D_Pacman/README.md

 [CS 179N] Senior Design in Computer Graphics / Electronic Games

 3D Game developed on Unity and inspired by Pacman set in a haunted house.
+Official name of the game is !3D Pacman.

 Goal of the game is to collect various puzzle pieces that are scattered around the haunted house while avoiding the patrolling enemy ghosts.